Classroom Plus Plus (CPP) Developer Guide

 Extensions

 • 2a.
-Invalid assignment, classname, or contacts.
+Invalid assignment, class, or contacts.

 • 2a1.
 System shows an error message.